rishi-electronut/ElectronutLabs-ZeroDriver/code/MeArm-joystick/README.md

 #####Joystick interface with ZeroDriver to control [MeArm](https://mime.co.uk/products/mearm/).

 The design files for MeARM are available at the link mentioned above.
-Design file for the joystick pad has been inuded in the repository.
+Design file for the joystick pad has been included in the repository.

 ###Connections:
 **Joystick** | **ZeroDriver**